Skip to main content

 Allotments

-Allotments in hotels are used to designate a certain block of pre-negotiated rooms (perishable inventory) which have been bought out and held by travel organisers that have significant buying power such as wholesalers, tour operators or hotel consolidator, and more rarely by a retail travel agent.
+Allotments are used to designate pre-negotiated blocks of travel inventory (such as airline seats and hotel rooms) which have been bought and held by travel organisers and platforms.
+These agencies have significant buying power and include wholesalers, bedbanks, tour operators, hotel consolidators and even retail travel agents.

 Alt attribute (commonly known as alt tags)